 The songs on this album were written on the keyboard, except Belinda May.
 That’s unusual for me because I write mostly on an acoustic guitar.
 There was a period when I was very taken with “chord block loops” – that is to say, a chord sequence of four (or maybe eight) chords repeated throughout the song.
 It gives a wonderful opportunity to experiment with variations in verse melody, chorus structure, soloing, arrangement and instrumentation.
 I really must write some more.
 Only “Dreaming” has a standard pop song structure.
-And sometimes all in the same song.

 The songs express the darkness of loneliness and frustrated efforts to communicate with other human beings.
 I’ve been there.
 I’m sure you have too.
 It’s good to sing about it and to listen to someone sing about it.
 It can be liberating.